 Discipline Major – Creative Arts and Culture (CAC) Studies

 The Discipline Major courses equip students with a broad understanding of the diversity of the arts in the cultural and creative industries.
-The Foundation Seminar in the Arts and three Foundation Courses expose students to dance, drama, theatre and media.
-The Compulsory Courses are progressive in nature, with six courses in Cultural Studies and Arts Management.
+The Foundation Seminar in the Arts and Foundation Courses expose students to dance, drama, theatre and media.
+The Compulsory Courses are progressive in nature, with courses in Cultural Studies and Arts Management.
 These courses emphasise the significance of the arts and creativity, cultural literacy, arts management, and the interconnectedness between related disciplines beyond the arts.
-The five Music Subject Focus courses are designed to sharpen students’ skills and knowledge in the subject discipline and to consolidate students’ understanding of the art form, both theoretically and practically.
+The Music Subject Focus courses are designed to sharpen students’ skills and knowledge in the subject discipline and to consolidate students’ understanding of the art form, both theoretically and practically.
 Students may also select from a spectrum of Major Elective Courses, which address relevant issues concerning the arts in a variety of contexts and settings.
 These courses adopt an integrative and interdisciplinary approach, underpinned by the belief that the arts relate closely to studies in other disciplines such as Literature, Sociology, and Cultural Theory.

 The Internship is a 6-cp compulsory experiential and professional learning component of the programme.
 Students are expected to work as an intern in a relevant organisation or company for pre-determined period of time.
 Students can further cultivate skills and knowledge developed during coursework by working within the cultural and creative industries.
 Through this work-based experience, students can have first-hand exposure to the operations of an organisation, and reflect on the practices in the real working environment.